Perhaps a compromise can be reached when it comes to the argument of whether or not to use a suction strainer—incorporate a bypass.

 We don’t come across many controversies in fluid power, and this is the biggest controversy I’ve seen in my 30 years (as of this month) at Hydraulics & Pneumatics.
 (It’s also the first time I’ve used that bad of a cliché in anything I’ve written.)

 This is one of those arguments that may never reach a consensus.
 One side of the argument holds that you should always use a suction strainer to keep the pump from sucking in large objects like screws, washers, nuts, and any other foreign object that finds its way into a hydraulic reservoir.
 Suction strainers are inexpensive, so you’d be foolish not to make this small investment to protect the hydraulic system’s most vital—and expensive—component.
+Click here to learn more about why you should always use a suction strainer to protect the pump

 That’s a strong argument.
 But the opposing view says that anyone who doesn’t take the little effort to keep stuff like screws and other foreign objects out of the reservoir is the same type of person who never goes through the trouble of removing, cleaning, and replacing the strainer.
 A clogged strainer will restrict inlet flow to the pump, eventually causing cavitation and premature failure.
 Worse yet, if a technician replaces a failed pump and doesn’t clean the strainer before starting up the new pump, it will also fail prematurely from cavitation.
+Click here to view an article taking a strong stand on this view.

 I’d like to propose a compromise.
 The argument against using a suction strainer is that it can become clogged over time, eventually causing premature pump failure if no action is taken.
 However, many strainers have a bypass option that redirects hydraulic fluid right into the pump if a negative pressure (partial vacuum) exists in the suction line.
 The bypass often is used if the pump will be started when the hydraulic fluid is cold.
 Cold fluid can be too viscous to freely flow into the pump; the bypass allows fluid to pass directly into the pump until the fluid warms up.